ecdhyn/matrix/README.md

 python3 app.py
 ```

-control ball 1 using WASD and ball 2 with the arrow keys. collisions make a satisfying click sound.
+control ball 1 using WASD and ball 2 with the arrow keys.